izivkov/DynamicResourceTranslator/README.md

 ## Features

-- Dynamically translates default string resources at runtime, eliminating the need for multiple language-specific `strings.xml`.
+- Dynamically translates string resources at runtime, eliminating the need for multiple language-specific `strings.xml`.
 - Prioritise existing language specific `string.xml`, if resent.
 - Supports fine-tuned translations when automatic translations are insufficient.
 - Allows multiple language translations on the same page.